Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 “Understandable,” I replied.
 I waved towards Delenda.
 “We’re heading over there,” I said, pointing to a booth to one side of the window.

-She waved acknowledgement from across the bar.
+She waved acknowledgment from across the bar.
 I took my beer and we crossed what would probably be a dance floor later tonight and claimed the table.

 “So…” I said as we slid into the circular booth.
 “What’s up?”
 I frowned.
 “And why do you sound normal here?”

 He flipped a tentacle.
 “My vocal tract is separate from my lungs.
-Adaptation to breath underwater.”
+Amphibious adaptation.”

 I raised an eyebrow.
 “I didn’t know that.”